Germinari1/simple-neural-network-from-scratch/README.md

 # simple deep neural network from scratch
 This project aims to build a deep neural network from scratch, without using high-level frameworks like TensorFlow or PyTorch.
 It implements the forward and backward propagation algorithms for training a multi-layer neural network.
+This project was used for learning purposes (thus the extra explanations in the notebook)

 ## Project Overview